 06 of 07

-There’s a reason that Bali is the most visited of Indonesia’s more than 17,000 islands: it’s easy!
-Along with cheap flights to get there, the tourist infrastructure is great.
+Aside from being so beautiful, there is another reason Bali is the most visited of Indonesia’s more than 16,000 named islands: it’s easy!
+Along with cheap flights to get there, the tourist infrastructure is solid and accommodating.

 You can escape the party scene in Kuta for more laid-back beaches on the other sides of the island.
-And there’s still a pleasant vibe to be found in Ubud, a town that exploded in popularity after being featured in the hit book and movie Eat, Love, Pray.
+And there’s still a pleasant vibe to be found in the busy-but-pleasant town of Ubud, a destination that exploded in popularity after being featured in the hit book and movie Eat, Pray, Love.
 Bali is also a top honeymoon destination in Asia.

 07 of 07

-Excellent public transportation make getting around a breeze, and when you’ve tired of getting lost in the labyrinthine shopping malls and many museums, Singapore boasts loads of urban green space and park trails.
-To make travel there even easier, everyone speaks great English.
-A large number of foreign workers now call Singapore home.
+Excellent public transportation makes getting around a breeze, and when you’ve tired of getting lost in the labyrinthine shopping malls and many museums, Singapore boasts loads of urban green space and park trails.
+There is a lot more to the little city-island-country than just concrete.

-The worst thing you’ll have to worry about in Singapore are the exorbitant prices; food is an exception.
-And don’t even think about accidentally bringing prohibited items into the country.
+Crime is low.
+The worst things you’ll have to worry about in Singapore are the exorbitant prices and taxes; food is an exception — it's cheap and delicious.
+But don’t even think about... accidentally bringing prohibited items into the country.